 Many LL.M. students consult their LL.M. program advisor and study with their peers for the bar exam.
 Bar exam eligibility is not guaranteed by completion of LL.M. program.
 Students seeking to sit for the bar will be responsible to choose courses to meet requirements of individual states.
 Recommended course offerings will be available for select states upon admission.

 Length of Program

-The LL.M. programs begins in the fall and last two full semesters.
+The LL.M. program begins in the fall, lasts two full semesters and is available in two locations: Indiana and London.

 Grading and Transfer Policy